 All of this may result in an urge to tell your buyer's agent exactly how much you will pay.
 That's understandable.
 As a buyer, you want and need strategic advice.

 Deal with a known quantity.
 Apart from the examples above, there are dozens of ways a seller can react to an offer.
 Much depends on factors such as the temperature of the marketplace, competition for the home, available financing, and the seller's motivation.
+A highly motivated seller may be more willing to negotiate if they want to close on a sale quickly.
 Offers should be structured from the beginning with those conditions in mind.

 The best outcome, of course, is the seller will accept the buyers' offer upon presentation.
 And that, believe it or not, happens all the time.